Did You Know Diabetes can also cause Oral Health problems?

 Existing gum disease in a patient who develops diabetes.

-Just as diabetes can increase a patient’s chance of developing periodontal disease, research suggests that periodontal disease may make it more difficult for people who have diabetes to control their blood sugar.
-Periodontal disease increases the body’s systemic inflammatory signals that serve to increase blood sugar.
+Just as diabetes can increase a patient’s chance of developing Periodontal Disease, research suggests that Periodontal Disease may make it more difficult for people who have diabetes, to control their blood sugar.
+Periodontal Disease increases the body’s systemic inflammatory signals which serve to increase blood sugar.
 This contributes to increased periods of time when the body functions with an unhealthy blood sugar level.
-It is important for people with diabetes to treat periodontal disease to eliminate the infection for optimal control of blood sugar levels.
+It is important for people with diabetes to treat Periodontal Disease to eliminate the infection for optimal control of blood sugar levels.

-Periodontal / gum disease is a leading dental complication of diabetes; therefore, it is important for you to know your treatment options.
-If detected early, Periodontal treatment can arrest gum disease and bring the gums back to a state of health.
-Other options may involve treatment of tooth loss and tooth decay, with a range of Prosthodontic / Restorative Dentistry procedures, Dental Implants or possibly Denture Solutions.
+Periodontal, Gum Disease is a leading dental complication of diabetes.
+It is important for you to have an accurate diagnosis and treatment options.
+If detected early, Periodontal treatment can gum disease can be assessed in a comprehensive way, a plan put in place to manage and restore oral health, returning gums to health.
+Other options may involve treatment of tooth loss and tooth decay, with a range of restorative dental options, dental implant treatments, and crown and bridgework treatment options.

 Benefits of Dental Treatment for the Diabetic Patient

-Teeth and existing dental restorations can be evaluated for evidence of any potential problems, for example breakdown or decay resulting from dry mouth conditions.
+Teeth and existing dental restorations can be evaluated for evidence of any potential problems, for example, enamel breakdown or decay resulting from many dry mouth conditions.